kubernetes/ingress-nginx/docs/user-guide/monitoring.md

 --set prometheus.prometheusSpec.podMonitorSelectorNilUsesHelmValues=false \
 --set prometheus.prometheusSpec.serviceMonitorSelectorNilUsesHelmValues=false
 ```
-You can validate that the Prometheus is configured for metrics by looking at the values of the installed release, like this:
+You can validate that Prometheus is configured for metrics by looking at the values of the installed release, like this:
 ```
 helm get values prometheus --namespace prometheus
 ```